This Is What Whales Are Betting On Netflix

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Netflix options trades today is 979.36 with a total volume of 4,286.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Netflix's big money trades within a strike price range of $560.0 to $710.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Netflix's whale activity within a strike price range from $525.0 to $740.0 in the last 30 days.

 Netflix Option Volume And Open Interest Over Last 30 Days